intel/libvpl/examples/api1x_core/legacy-encode/README.md

 # `legacy-encode` Sample

-This sample shows how to use the oneAPI Video Processing Library (oneVPL) 1.35 common API to perform a simple video encode.
+This sample shows how to use the Intel® Video Processing Library (Intel® VPL) 1.35 common API to perform a simple video encode.

 | Optimized for    | Description
 |----------------- | ----------------------------------------
 | OS               | Ubuntu* 20.04/22.04; Windows* 10
-| Hardware         | Compatible with IntelÂ® oneAPI Video Processing Library(oneVPL) GPU implementation, which can be found at https://github.com/oneapi-src/oneVPL-intel-gpu
+| Hardware         | Compatible with Intel® VPL GPU implementation, which can be found at https://github.com/intel/libvpl-intel-gpu
-|                  | and IntelÂ® Media SDK GPU implementation, which can be found at https://github.com/Intel-Media-SDK/MediaSDK
+|                  | and Intel® Media SDK GPU implementation, which can be found at https://github.com/Intel-Media-SDK/MediaSDK
-| What You Will Learn | How to use oneVPL to encode an raw video file to H.265
+| What You Will Learn | How to use Intel® VPL to encode an raw video file to H.265
 | Time to Complete | 5 minutes

 ## Purpose

-This sample is a command line application that takes a file containing a raw native format video elementary stream as an argument, encodes it with oneVPL and writes the encoded output to `out.h265` in H.265 format.
+This sample is a command line application that takes a file containing a raw native format video elementary stream as an argument, encodes it with Intel® VPL and writes the encoded output to `out.h265` in H.265 format.

 Native raw frame format: GPU=NV12.